-Her primary practice focuses on removal defense in the detained and non-detained settings.
-She has successfully litigated cases before the Board of Immigration Appeals (BIA), as well as the Immigration Courts in Philadelphia, New York, New Jersey, Ohio, and Texas.
-She has successfully obtained bond for her clients, challenged mandatory detention findings, obtained parole and stays of removal.
-Some common reliefs from removal that Kimberly has successfully pursued for her clients, both detained and non-detained, are Cancellation of Removal for both Permanent Residents and Nonpermanent Residents, 212(c) Waivers for those Permanent Residents with old criminal convictions, Waivers of Inadmissibility for criminal or fraud grounds, Asylum, Withholding of Removal, and Relief under the Convention Against Torture (CAT).
+Her primary practice focuses on removal defense.
+She litigates cases before the Immigration Court, the Board of Immigration Appeals (BIA), and Federal Circuit Courts.
+Some common reliefs from removal that Kimberly litigates are Cancellation of Removal for both Permanent Residents and Nonpermanent Residents, 212(c) Waivers for those Permanent Residents with old criminal convictions, Waivers of Inadmissibility for criminal or fraud grounds, Asylum, Withholding of Removal, and Relief under the Convention Against Torture (CAT).

 In addition to her removal practice, Kimberly represents individuals and families applying for affirmative benefits with U.S. Citizenship & Immigration Services (USCIS).
 Some applications include family-based I-130 Petitions, Adjustment of Status, Special Immigrant Juvenile Petitions (SIJ), VAWA Petitions for Victims of Domestic Violence, U Visa Petitions for crime victims, Naturalization and Certificates of Citizenship, Consular Processing, Fiancé Visas, Deferred Action for Childhood Arrivals (DACA), and Temporary Protected Status (TPS).